PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for a Goal pause; work resumes only after an explicit instruction and continues with coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the transpose/binary bridge compatibility path to `passes/binary_bridge_layout.py`.
-The former 650-line full-map fixed- point mutator is now a 17-line compatibility dispatcher over bounded symmetric and asymmetric indexed resolvers.
-The extraction preserves the three active symmetric output modes and the one-sided bridge, removes the permanently disabled Pattern C body, and fixes two unsafe legacy properties: a no-post candidate can no longer rewire binary inputs before its later guards pass, and an asymmetric candidate cannot reuse a Transpose before the replacement plain input exists.
-The five short representative production models audited before extraction all reported zero matches, and the selected YuNet artifacts remain byte-identical to the preceding commit.
+The latest implementation unit moves the five late safe binary recovery modes into the same indexed `passes/binary_bridge_layout.py` owner.
+Their former 938 lines of independent full-map fixed-point mutation are five 17-line compatibility dispatchers, while every production sequence call now reaches one ordered five-phase owner and supplies Session LayoutState.
+The extraction preserves the late layout-boundary marker, multi-post alias handling, existing plain-side Transpose reuse, and the exact historical phase order.
+It also removes shared inverse-permutation mutation and rejects producer-after- consumer adapter placement.
+A five-model audit found only two active rewrites, both legacy-only SiNet ADD islands, and the indexed owner preserves both with byte-identical SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous